New year gets off to warmest start on record

 “Despite this value occurring overnight, we use the 0900-0900 time period for historical records.”

+It could also be the hottest New Year’s Day on record as the Met Office said it was awaiting confirmation that 16.2C had been reached in St James’s Park, central London.

-By 11.30am on Saturday, 15.2C had been reached at Hawarden Airport in north Wales, just shy of the New Year’s Day record temperature of 15.6C set in Bude, Cornwall, in 1916.
+The current New Year’s Day record temperature was 15.6C recorded in Bude, Cornwall, in 1916.

 Met Office forecaster Dan Stroud urged people to “make the most of the warmth because a change is on the way as we go into the early part of next week”.